Magnesium, Omega-3s & Progesterone for Sleep in Menopause

 This is not about replacing hormones with supplements.
 This is about giving your nervous system and your brain the raw materials they need to adapt to a transition that is anything but simple.

-We do not just throw random supplements at you and hope something sticks.
+We cannot just throw random supplements at your nervous system and hope something sticks.

 What to do next

-When you address all three—progesterone if it is appropriate, magnesium in the right form and dose, and omega-3s from real food or high-quality supplements—you give your nervous system a fighting chance to regulate and rest and think clearly again.
+When you address all three—progesterone if it is appropriate, magnesium in the right form and dose, and omega-3s from high-quality sources—you give your nervous system a fighting chance to rest and think clearly again.

 You are not failing at sleep.
 You are not weak.
 Your body is responding to a massive physiological transition, and it needs support that most doctors are not even talking about.